osnr/livegb/README.md

 ## Future directions

+Hot-swap is not really hot-swap right now, just fast rerun (the demo game is mostly stateless anyway).
 Smarter hot-swap (with a custom assembler and more emulator tools, we can track provenance of regions of RAM, etc).
 Or do input replay instead.

 Track provenance of regions of display, so you click a pixel and it knows where it came from in the code.